fpco/inline-c/README.md

 Everything beyond the base functionality provided by `inline-c` is specified in a structure that we call "`Context`".
-From a user perspective, if we want to use anything but the default context (`baseCtx`), we must set the `Context` explicitly using the `setContext` function.
+From a user perspective, if we want to use anything but the default context (`C.baseCtx`), we must set the `C.Context` explicitly using the `C.context` function.
 The next two sections include several examples.

-The `Context` allows to extend `inline-c` to support
+The `C.Context` allows to extend `inline-c` to support

 * Custom C types beyond the basic ones;
 * And [additional anti-quoters](#more-anti-quoters).

-`Context`s can be composed using their `Monoid` instance.
+`C.Context`s can be composed using their `Monoid` instance.

-Ideally a `Context` will be provided for each C library that should be used with `inline-c`.
+Ideally a `C.Context` will be provided for each C library that should be used with `inline-c`.
 The user can then combine multiple contexts together if multiple libraries are to be used in the same program.
-See the [section about NAG](#using-inline-c-with-nag) for examples using a `Context` tailored for a library.
+See the [section about NAG](#using-inline-c-with-nag) for examples using a `C.Context` tailored for a library.

-For information regarding how to define `Context`s, see the Haddock-generated API documentation for `Language.C.Inline.Context`.
+For information regarding how to define `C.Context`s, see the Haddock-generated API documentation for `Language.C.Inline.Context`.

 ## More anti-quoters